 This South African native is evergreen in the Tropical South; light frosts will kill the leaves in the other listed zones, but the roots survive.
-Forms 1- to 3-ft.-high clumps of soft, curving leaves like long, broad grass blades.
+Forms 1- to 3 feet-high clumps of soft, curving leaves like long, broad grass blades.
 Both 'Variegatum' and 'Vittatum' have white-striped leaves.
-Flowers about 12 in. long, in loose, leafy-tipped spikes held above foliage.
+Flowers about 12 inches long, in loose, leafy-tipped spikes held above foliage.
 Greatest attraction: miniature duplicates of mother plant, complete with root, at end of curved stems (as with offsets of strawberry plants).
 These can be cut off and potted individually.

 Spider plant is a good choice for hanging baskets.
-To use as a ground cover where it is winter-hardy, set 2 ft. apart in diamond pattern; plants will fill in the area in that same year.
+To use as a ground cover where it is winter-hardy, set 2 feet apart in diamond pattern; plants will fill in the area in that same year.